 Email Service

-Contra the Heard is a quarterly publication, but we keep our clients apprised of our most recent moves via email.
+Contra the Heard is a quarterly publication, but we keep our subscribers apprised of our most recent moves via email.
 This is a very important part of our service that enables our readers to closely follow all of our buy and sell decisions.
 We also issue an update when there is takeover activity with one of our stocks.

-• If you a subscriber who is wondering if you have missed an email update, a complete list of the dates of recent releases can be found here.
+• If you are a subscriber who is wondering if you have missed an email update, a complete list of the dates of recent releases can be found here.

 • For a discussion of issues relating to email address maintenance, spam filtering and safe lists, please click here.